 Organizational security policies required in use of the TOE are shown in Table 3-2.
+These organizational security policies are the same as the ones written in the conformance PP.

 Identifier Organizational Security Policy P.ACCOUNTABILITY The authorized users of the TOE shall be held accountable for their actions within the TOE.
-P.ROLES The TOE shall provide an authorized administrator role for secure administration of the TOE.
+P.ROLES Administrative authority to TSF functionality shall be given to trusted personnel and be as restricted as possible supporting only the administrative duties the person has.
 This role shall be separate and distinct from other authorized users.
+P.USER Authority shall only be given to users who are trusted to perform the actions correctly.